-- 1. Discard any heated product that remains in the transporter and make note/notify supervisor of the number of items discarded, if excessive, so appropriate changes are made in menu and/or the number of items packed. - 2.
-Discard any items that have been open or appear to have been served to students including packaged bakery type items, juice packs, and fruit or vegetables. - 3.
+Discard any heated product that remains in the transporter and make note/notify supervisor of the number of items discarded, if excessive, so appropriate changes are made in menu and/or the number of items packed.
 Follow procedures for taking temperatures of milk and other cold items returned in the transporter.
 Record temperatures on log.
-Discard any milk or other potentially hazardous cold items and juice if temperature checks reveal that items are not at 41° F. and note on temperature log that this corrective action was followed. - 4.
-Follow standard operating procedures established for cleaning and sanitizing utensils, transporters, pans and other items returned from classrooms. - 5.
-Store utensils, transporters, pans and other items to minimize contamination.
+Discard any milk or other potentially hazardous cold items and juice if temperature checks reveal that items are not at 41 F. and note on temperature log that this corrective action was followed.

+• Follow standard operating procedures established for cleaning and sanitizing utensils, transporters, pans and other items returned from carts.

+• Store utensils, transporters, pans and other items to minimize contamination.